Gulab Jamun

 Oil for frying- 2 cup

-To make the dough mix together mawa powder,sooji, plain flour and baking soda.
+To make the dough mix mawa powder,sooji, plain flour, and baking soda.

-Mean while make sugar syrup.
-Bring water and sugar to a boil and add cardamon powder and a few strands of saffron.
+Meanwhile, make sugar syrup.
+Bring water and sugar to a boil and add cardamom powder and a few strands of saffron.
 Simmer this for about 7-8 minutes till it reduces and attains a syrup consistency, Add lemon juice and rose water and keep this syrup warm so that we can add the fried gulab jamuns directly to it.

 Grease your hands with a little ghee or butter.
 Take small portions of the dough and roll into small gooseberry size balls.
-It will puff up into golf sized balls when you fry in oil.
-Roll with palms by pressing and releasing pressure until it becomes smooth balls without cracks.
+It will puff up into golf-sized balls when you fry in oil.
+Roll with palms by using gentle pressure until it becomes smooth balls without cracks.

-Drop these balls in batches into medium hot oil.
+Drop these balls in batches into the low medium hot oil.
 The ball will first remain in the bottom of the pan with small bubbles coming up from its sides and then will rise and float in the oil and start turning around by itself.
-At this stage use a spoon and gently help turning round and round till all sides brown up evenly.
+At this stage use a spoon and gently help to turn round and round till all sides brown up evenly.
 Fry each batch in low medium flame (if the heat is high the outside will get browned up but the inside will remain uncooked) for about 5-6 minutes.
-Drain and drop into the hot sugar syrup.
-Allow this to rest for about two hours and then serve.
+Drain and drop into the warm sugar syrup.
+Allow this to rest for about 30 and then serve.

 Try this